gabyugarte/Mars_Rover_Mission/README.md

 ● Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence and reports the obstacle.

+Take into account

+● Rovers are expensive, make sure the software works as expected.
 ## Usage
 Run the program with `python rover.py`